 Plugin Conflict With Another Plugin

 Similarly to theme conflicts, plugins can also become incompatible with other plugins.
 Do your research before installing new plugins.
 Check support channels as well as the WordPress.org forum page for that specific plugin to learn about potential issues before downloading.
 When considering a new plugin, there are other options to the WordPress repository you should consider.
-If you are a Divi user, Divi marketplace is great place to look for adding new functionality to your website.
-Additionally, other premium plugin offerings are good options to consider when you need new features to your site.
+If you are a Divi user, Divi marketplace is a great place to look for adding new functionality to your website.
+Additionally, other premium plugin offerings are good options to consider when you need new features for your site.